TheMohdSuhail/ReactLearning/learn/Notes.md

 Step 2 — Adding Routes
 In this step, you’ll create a base router with individual routes for each page.
 You’ll order your routes to ensure that components are rendered correctly and you’ll use the <Link> component to add hyperlinks to your project that won’t trigger a page refresh.

+Step 3 - Accessing Route Data with Hooks

+In this step, you’ll use URL queries and parameters to create dynamic routes.
+You’ll learn how to pull information from search parameters with the useLocation Hook and how to read information from dynamic URLs using the useParams Hook.

+Now you need to create a new route that can capture both /whale/beluga and /whale/blue .
+You could add them by hand, but this wouldn’t work in situations where you don’t know all the possibilities ahead of time, such as when you have a list of users or other dynamic data.
+Instead of making a route for each one, add a URL param to the current path.
+The URL param is a keyword prefaced with a colon.
+React Router will use the parameter as a wildcard and will match any route that contains that pattern.

+In this case, create a keyword of :type .
+The full path will be /whale/:typ e .
+This will match any route that starts with /whale and it will save the variable information inside a parameter variable called type .
+This route will not match /whale , since that does not contain an additional parameter.
+You can either add /whale as a route after the new route or you can add it before the route of /whale/:type with the exact keyword.
+Add a new route of /whale/:type and add an exact property to the current route